zeus-health/ctw-component-library/.changeset/good-jars-divide.md

 "@zus-health/ctw-component-library": minor
 ---

-Add error state to drawer and table in conditions 1.0 and conditions 2.0.
+Add error state banner to drawer component and condition 1.0 and 2.0 tables to indicate when patient history retrieval is in a failed state.